A Rare Chance To Learn Butoh

 Educator Adam Koan

-Adam Koan is an international Butoh performer, educator, writer, and scholar with 400+ hours of guiding experience.
-He/ze/they are a classically trained dancer (Hillsborough Community College & University of South Florida 2010 – 2013) and developed as a Butoh dancer after beginning Butoh in Fall of 2013 at the Himalaya Subbody Butoh School.
-Since then, ze has been dedicated to the art and has been exposed to various other Butoh masters such as Ken Mai, Tadashi Endo, Diego Piñón, and Yumiko Yoshioka (see here for a detailed list of training and teaching history).
+Adam Koan is an international Butoh performer, educator, writer, scholar, and Noguchi Taiso-based mover with over approximately 500 hours of guiding experience.
+He is a classically trained dancer (Hillsborough Community College & University of South Florida 2010 – 2013) and developed as a Butoh dancer after beginning Butoh in Fall of 2013 at the Himalaya Subbody Butoh School.
+Since then, he has been dedicated to the art and has been exposed to various other Butoh masters such as Ken Mai, Tadashi Endo, Diego Piñón, and Yumiko Yoshioka (see here for a detailed list of training and teaching history).